millerman86/vschool-assignments/module-6/assignments/rock-the-vote/client/README.md

 # Rock The Vote - Module 6

+The deploy for this website can be found here: https://clever-northcutt-c44592.netlify.app

 ![](readme-images/rockthevoteimage.jpeg)

 You are going to create a full stack application with user authentication created with Node, React, Express, Mongoose & Mongodb that allows users to post and upvote or downvote political issues.